malagebidi/Focus-Filter/README.md

 **Focus Filter** is a custom filter list designed for **AdGuard**.
 Its primary goal is to remove recommended feeds, distracting elements, and "doom-scrolling" traps from various websites, allowing you to focus on the content you actually want to watch.

 > **Note:** This filter utilizes advanced AdGuard scriptlets and extended CSS.
-It is best used with the AdGuard standalone app or browser extension.
+It is best used with the AdGuard browser extension.

 ## 🎯 Features